Steele v. Louisville & Nashville Railway Co.

 Steele v.
 Louisville & Nashville Railway Co., 323 U.S. 192 (1944), is a United States Supreme Court case concerning U.S. labor law, specifically the responsibility of every formally recognized labor organization to equally represent all the members of their class or craft under the Fair Labor Standards Act (FLSA).
 The Court ruled that the Act covered employees regardless of whether they were members of duly recognized labor union, concluding that powers which Congress delegates to other organizations through statutes also delegates a duty to uphold the Constitution.

 Background

 The emergence of the diesel-electric locomotive dramatically reduced the size of in-cab crews necessary to operate locomotive schedules compared with prior coal-fired steam locomotives.
 Railroad companies pursued a policy of dieselization to save costs, contrary to the interests of existing rail unions.
-Two unions, L&N Railroad and the Operating Brotherhoods formulated a strategy to minimize the effect of this change for their members, reclassifying all white firemen who were brothers in the affiliated Fireman's union as assistant engineers in the Brotherhood of Locomotive Engineers.
+L&N Railroad and the Operating Brotherhoods formulated a strategy to minimize the effect of this change for their members, reserving promotions for white firemen who were brothers in the affiliated Fireman's union as assistant engineers in the Brotherhood of Locomotive Engineers.

 These unions were legally segregated following the Supreme Court's 1896 "separate-but-equal" doctrine established in Plessy v.
 Ferguson, and their policy prevented Black firemen from attaining an assistant engineer position in the Brotherhood of Locomotive Engineers.
 Black firemen were only informed after the Unions and the L&N Railroad had reached their agreement.